Nqtural/tuiTimer/README.md

 * `delete` and `backspace` will prompt you to delete the active solve. `y` confirms deletion.
 #### Algorithms
 * Arrow keys `left` and `right` switches to the previous and next algorithm page respectively. `space` and arrow keys `up` and `down` switches between OLL and PLL algorithms.
+* `home` will take you to the first algorithm page.